pgdr/talks/decoration/talk.md

-# Decorators and context managers in Python
+# Decoration -- Decorators and context managers in Python

 We will talk about two advanced but simple features of Python that make coding more fun (and more safe and more sane and everything).